Gov. Dunn returns to Savage Gulf for 45th Anniversary of Hike

 TN Federation of Garden Clubs' President Pam Dowd presented a generous grant to the Friends in support of its Mack Prichard Legacy Project, which is in the process of digitizing Prichard's environmentally-focused photography and field notes.

 The 2016 Harry C. Yeatman Environmental Education Award was presented by Friends President Latham Davis to John and Renie Christof.
-John served as SCSP's Park Manager for many years, beginning in the 1980s, and, among other things, Renie was responsible for helping create many of the SCSP Visitor Center's original displays.
+John served as SCSP's Park Manager for many years, beginning in the 1980s, and, among other things, Renie was responsible for helping create many of the SCSP Information & Welcome Center's original displays.

 Video highlights of the day can be viewed below: